-Brian Mac Donald, president of NBP, recruited a core team of engineers, entrepreneurs, and researchers, blind and sighted, in 2008 to comprise Team CBI.
-With experience from IBM, Motorola, and private firms, Team CBI is headed by Deane Blazie who is well known for inventing a successful line of braille computer products for blind people: Braille 'n Speak, Braille Lite, and Braille Lite 40.
-Many of the Team CBI members are devoting their expertise as volunteers.
+In 2008 Brian Mac Donald, president of NBP, recruited a core team of engineers, entrepreneurs, and researchers, blind and sighted, to comprise Team CBI.
+With experience from IBM, Motorola, and private firms, Team CBI is headed by Deane Blazie who is the pioneer of braille technology.
+He created the first affordable and fully functional portable braille note taker, the Braille 'N Speak, and next generation products, were the Braille Lite series.
+Team CBI members have been involved in various aspects of the project and we want to recognize them here for devoting their time and expertise as volunteers.

-If you would like to donate to this project, please go to our donation page.
+If you would like to donate to CBI technology, please go to our donation page.